With Lorna Cordwell

 - Case conceptualisation and Treatment Planning: how to develop a working model of the client’s problem and from that design a treatment plan

-– Timing: learning to work with a typical 50-55 minute session slot
+- Timing: learning to work within a typical 50-55 minute session slot

 - Clinical Techniques & Methods: developing more skills with particular interventions